 Nutritional well-being is recognised as an important factor in maximising growth potential, maintaining health, and improving quality of life and longevity.
-Nutrition related health problems, particularly obesity and chronic constipation, are more common in people with intellectual disabilities than in the general population (Stewart et al 1994).
+Nutrition related health problems, particularly obesity and chronic constipation, are more common in people with intellectual disabilities than in the general population (Burkart et al 1985; Stewart et al 1994).
 People with severe disabilities and people with cerebral palsy have a high prevalence of dysphagia and gastro-oesophageal reflux disease (Böhmer et al 1996; Waterman et al 1992).
 This places them in a high-risk group for severe under-nutrition.

-Nutrition risk screening has been recommended and implemented in programs for the elderly, for hospitalised patients and for early intervention in children (Campbell & Kelsey 1994).
-However, it has not been used widely with adults with intellectual disability.
+Nutrition risk screening has been recommended and implemented in programs for the elderly, for hospitalised patients and for early intervention in children (Campbell & Kelsey 1994; American Dietetic Association 1996).
+However, it has not been used widely with adults with intellectual disability (Bryan et al 1998).

 Nutrition risk screening provides a systematic approach to improving recognition and management of nutrition problems that should also benefit adults with intellectual disabilities.
 Screening for nutrition related problems could be performed by anyone working with people with disabilities provided a simplified screening tool is developed.
 The tool should use indicators of weight and weight change, eating abilities, general appearance and a simple assessment of their food and fluid intake.
 Some basic knowledge of nutrition and knowledge of and access to a referral system is also required.
 The criteria for referral should be clear and as specific as possible.
-Simple and safe nutrition interventions should be applicable with the use of basic nutrition educational materials (Amundson et al 1994; Foltz et al 1993).
+Simple and safe nutrition interventions should be applicable with the use of basic nutrition educational materials (Amundson et al 1994; American Dietetic Association 1996; Foltz et al 1993).